Pitasi/univrs/articles/rust-server-components.md

 }
 ```

-I'll refer to methods like 'layout()' as *components*.
+I'll refer to methods like `layout()` as *components*.
 Because, when you think about it, that's all they are:

 ```javascriptx
 // A JSX component